StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1291286136

+*	Added f and l for following a user and unfollowing a user as command shortcuts due to finding out that sending a tweet as f <screen name> caused the api to return that last tweet sent from your account.
+If any other command syntax sent as a tweet causes this, let me know so I can add it to the appropriate command.

 1288886393

 *	Failed to put a space after a } and before a { thus causing the following error: Retrieval error. (extra characters after close-brace)